 You have to feel sorry for the pop fans in 1978.
 The aftershocks of punk and new wave were still rolling across the cultural landscape, disco was in its pomp, Jeff Wayne had just unleashed his musical version of HG Wells’ “War Of The Worlds”, and then suddenly there’s this girl singing a song about an old Emily Bronte novel in a strange, witchy voice.
 Not that there’s ever a right time for a song like “Wuthering Heights.”
 Still only 19, Kate then released the bewilderingly mature “The Man With The Child In His Eyes,” and to make matters worse, revealed that she had written it six years previously.
 SIX YEARS THOUGH!

 A lot of musicians like to build their own studios, to try and ease some of the pressure from their record label when having a good hard think about their next magnum opus (“a death metal ukulele opera!
 In 3D!”).
 Few come back with their very best work to date, commercially and artistically.
 But in 1985 Kate did just that, with the release of the career-reviving hit single “Running Up That Hill,” which effectively erased any lingering doubt that that kooky girl with the song about the ghost was a fading prodigy.
-Having written a set of similarly punchy, arresting songs, she honed them down to a strong rhythmic core, emphasising the drums and then layering on the dreamsynths (and easing back on the comedy accents).
+Having written a set of similarly punchy, arresting songs, she honed them down to a strong rhythmic core, emphasizing the drums and then layering on the dreamsynths (and easing back on the comedy accents).
 This is the Kate Bush album to get first, then you’re free to have a good wallow in everything else.